gvwilson/thirdbit/src/fiction/santas/index.md

 "It's trying to cut us off!"
 Finner shouted.

-Shady Ann shook her head and pulled another lever.
+The Elfabot pulled another lever.
 Steam whistled from the control panel as they picked up speed.
 "Well then it's a good thing I took the safeties off the engine, isn't it?
 Otherwise it would shut down to stop from exploding!"